Ensure you're reaching the right media contacts! Follow these steps to creating and maintaining a list of relevant journalists.

 It’s easy to think that the more people we pitch to, the higher chances of a PR hit landing.
 This isn’t the case.
 Quality is better than quantity.
-Personalization goes a long way.
-Even just addressing a journalist by their first name makes a difference!
+Personalisation goes a long way.
+Even just addressing a journalist by their first name makes a great difference!

-Creating a journalist list takes time, as does making sure the list is up-to-date.
+Creating a media list takes time, as does making sure the list is up-to-date.
 New opportunities may be presenting themselves and journalists move around.
-A list audit every now and then can’t hurt the ROI of journalist outreach.
+A regular audit of your Influencer Database will only help your outreach efforts.

 There is no media list “final draft”, but rather a working draft that you will continue to add journalists to and modify over time.
 Here are our top tips for cleaning and maintaining media lists:

 6.1 Take note of bounce backs

 If emails start bouncing back from a contact, it’s likely the person has left.
 Bounce back emails surprisingly contain a lot of valuable information – who’s on holiday, who’s covering them, who’s left the outlet and, perhaps, who is replacing them.
 Use them to your advantage.
 Don’t delete the email until you mine them for information and update your media database accordingly.

 6.2 Be aware of no responses